Battle of Dennewitz: Aftermath

 The Allied victory at Dennewitz sent shockwaves through Germany where French rule had become unpopular.
 Tyrol rose in revolt and Bavaria withdrew from the war as a result of the failure of the Berlin campaign.
 Other German states then wavered in their support of the French Empire.
 Playing on this wave of German nationalism, Bernadotte issued a proclamation that invited the Saxon Army, with whom he was personally popular, as he had commanded them during the Wagram Campaign of 1809, to defect from the French cause and join his army.
 Saxon discontentment was high and Saxon officers openly toasted the Swedish Crown Prince.
 The King of Saxony had to re-affirm the loyalty of his wavering Army in a memorandum written to Napoleon.
 A month later the Saxons accepted Bernadotte's invitation and switched sides at a crucial moment during the Battle of Leipzig, contributing to the French defeat.

 The French defeat threw Napoleon's plans into disarray.
 Napoleon upbraided Ney for his failures and began to plan a new campaign which he would lead personally with the intent to not only take the Prussian capital, but to also drive Bernadotte and his army back to Stralsund and into the sea and cause a rift between the Prussian, Russian and Swedish allies.
 Napoleon also wished to punish what he considered perfidy on the part of his ex-Marshal as well as undermine the new Crown Prince's popularity with his adopted homeland.
 Gebhard von Blücher and Bernadotte kept a wary eye on the Emperor's movements, maneuvered to avoid his advances, and in mutual support advanced when the other was forced to retreat, ultimately preventing Napoleon from catching either army out in the open and leading to his decision to finally accept battle at Leipzig.

-The victors of Dennewitz were highly decorated for their impressive feat of arms.
-For his superb generalship and courage during the battle, Bülow was awarded the Grand Cross of the Swedish Order of the Sword on the battlefield by Bernadotte and was subsequently ennobled as Graf von Dennewitz by the King of Prussia.
+The victors of Dennewitz were decorated for their impressive feat of arms.
+For his generalship and courage during the battle, Bülow was awarded the Grand Cross of the Swedish Order of the Sword on the battlefield by Bernadotte and was subsequently ennobled as Graf von Dennewitz by the King of Prussia.
 Bernadotte was awarded the prestigious Russian Order of St. George, First Class Grand Cordon, awarded only to generals-in-chief upon victory in a battle of high importance, the grade of the Order of whom he was the only current living member, the Grand Cross of the Iron Cross (then a brand new honor) and the Austrian Order of Maria Theresa.